nickytonline/source.nickytonline.github.io/src/pages/about/index.md

 ---
 I'm just some dev on the Autodesk [Shotgun](https://www.shotgunsoftware.com) team.
 I'm a big fan of TypeScript, JavaScript, React and Node.
 C#/ASP.NET once upon a time.
 I'm also not a big fan of spiders.

 I also love contributing to open source.
+Here are some highlights of my most recent open source work.

 * [Helped Migrate the Refined GitHub extension to TypeScript](https://github.com/sindresorhus/refined-github/commits?author=nickytonline)